lruepke/HTF_lecture/source/lectures/L01/Installation.rst

 Paraview
 --------
-We will use Kiteware's `Paraview <paraview.org>`_ to visualize the modeling results.
+We will use Kiteware's Paraview_ to visualize the modeling results.
 Download and install the latest version.
 It also really helps to add paraview to the system path, so that it can be called from the command line.